illegal workers

 What are the consequences of employing illegal workers?

-Those who employ illegal workers, without conducting the required checks, will be subject to robust sanctions which include:
+Those who employ illegal workers without conducting the required checks will be subject to robust sanctions which include:

-• Civil penalty of up to £20,000 per illegal worker
+• A civil penalty of up to £60,000 per illegal worker

-Illegal workers also face having their wages seized, and possible prosecution.
+Illegal workers also face having their wages seized and possible prosecution.

 Law and legislation